Monterey County, California Offers Spring Getaways For 10 Types of Travelers

 Discover why now is the moment to visit this world-famous, scenic destination

-Old Fisherman's Wharf - Monterey, California
+Old Fisherman's Wharf - Monterey County, California

 California’s iconic central coast destination, Monterey County, is ready to welcome a wide range of travel seekers this spring.
 The swoon-worthy destination offers the best of California with its epic outdoor adventures, abundant farm-to-table dining, renowned wine country and world-class events.
 Discover why now is the moment to visit Monterey County including must-visit experiences and notable places to stay for 10 types of travelers.